 It is the policy of the City of Lethbridge to support the acquisition of public art, which is a vital ingredient in the cultural fabric of Lethbridge.
 Public art builds a visually rich environment, plays a role in attracting creative businesses and workers to our city, provides arts opportunities that are freely accessible to all, and encourages the growth of a culturally-informed public.
 Public art creates a distinct and vibrant legacy for the residents of Lethbridge.

-Public Art Policy in 2007 as a framework to direct the acquisition of public art, the public art governance structure, and the management of public art collections.
-Funding is provided from 1% of Community Services capital projects as outlined in each Capital Improvement Program (CIP).
-The Policy also established the City of Lethbridge Art Committee as an advisory body to guide the further development of policies and guidelines, including the
+Lethbridge adopted its Public Art Policy in 2007 as a framework to direct the acquisition of public art, the public art governance structure, and the management of public art collections.
+Funding is provided from 1% of Community Services capital projects (Section D) in each Capital Improvement Program (CIP.)
+The Policy also established the City of Lethbridge Art Committee as an advisory body to guide the further development of policies and guidelines.

 Public Art Small Projects

-To apply for Public Art Small Projects Program funding, please submit an Expression of Interest to the City's Art Committee for review.
+The City's Public Art Committee is open to receiving small project proposals from local artists and non-profit organizations.
+To apply for funding, please submit an Expression of Interest to the City's Public Art Committee for review.
 Projects will be funded if aligned with City Council's Public Art Policy and as funding is available.

 Public Art Small Projects Expression of Interest